aws/aws-cli/awscli/examples/ssm/create-maintenance-window.rst

 **To create a maintenance window**

-This example creates a new maintenance window named ``My-First-Maintenance-Window`` that runs at 4 PM on every Tuesday for 4 hours, with a 1 hour cutoff, and that allows unassociated targets.
+This example creates a new maintenance window with the specified name that runs at 4 PM on every Tuesday for 4 hours, with a 1 hour cutoff, and that allows unassociated targets.

 Command::